RohanSidhu/CAT125_Website/pages/about_me.md

 Now I am currently learning and investigating other design patterns to branch out and learn other styles of programming!

+In my recent course, CSE 110 - Software Engineering, we explored these different design patterns.
+With these design patterns, I hope to utilize all of my knowledge about coding and programming to develop applications for the education system.

 ## My Experience
 Recently, I have completed an internship at this small company called PVNet.
 I worked on a project with small group of eight other individuals.
 We developed this application for students in school on Magic Leap One, an augmented reality headset.

+I was on the implementation team and I worked alongside two others who coded nearly every day for this project.
+Due to copyright, I can not explain the content of the game, however, it will be presented later next year.

 <div class="row">
     <div class="medium-4 columns t30">